 MSM is an integral part of the process known as the sulfur cycle.
 Sulfur is first taken up from the soil by plants.
 Plants release it into the atmosphere as the dimethyl sulfide.
 The dimethyl sulfide is oxidized in the atmosphere to dimethyl sulfoxide (DMSO), which then returns to the soil via rain.
 In this way, the sulfur cycle repeats itself over and over again.

-Also, modern farming practices involving the use of fertilizers containing phosphates depleted many vital nutrients (including sulfur) from the ground.
-In addition, these phosphates in our body interfere with sulfur absorption farther contributing to its deficiency.
+Also, modern farming practices involving the use of fertilizers containing phosphates depleted many vital nutrients (including sulphur) from the ground.
+In addition, these phosphates in our body interfere with sulphur absorption farther contributing to its deficiency.

-Icelanders, on the other hand, whose diet is high in sulfur, are known for their low rates of heart disease, depression, obesity, or diabetes.
-Researchers believe it has a lot to do with the volcano eruptions that enriched the soil of that country with sulfur ash.
+Icelanders, on the other hand, whose diet is high in sulphur, are known for their low rates of heart disease, depression, obesity, or diabetes.
+Researchers believe it has a lot to do with the volcano eruptions that enriched the soil of that country with sulphur ash.

-It is believed that by supplying the human body with sulfur, MSM helps to make more amino acid methionine that helps synthesize various important compounds essential for proper metabolism of foods, absorbing nutrients or a healthy connective tissue [>].
+It is believed that by supplying the human body with sulphur, MSM helps to make more amino acid methionine that helps synthesize various important compounds essential for proper metabolism of foods, absorbing nutrients or a healthy connective tissue (5).

-MSM gives up its sulfur to help the body to form amino acids methionine and cysteine and more collagen and keratin found in hair and nails.
+MSM gives up its sulphur to help the body to form amino acids methionine and cysteine and more collagen and keratin found in hair and nails.

 Another interesting fact about MSM (Methyl-Sulfonyl-Methane) is that it is similar in structure to Coenzyme Q-10, one of the most potent antioxidants found in every cell in the human body especially in the heart.

-Provided the soil contains sufficient amount of sulfur, MSM should be found in a variety of foods especially vegetables (garlic, cabbage, broccoli, leeks, chives, alfalfa sprouts, beets, onion, Brussel sprouts, radishes, watercress, kale, & collard greens, asparagus), whole grains (such as millet), organic soybeans, Brazil nuts, almonds, walnuts, seeds, and fruits such as apples and raspberries [>].
+Provided the soil contains enough sulfur, MSM should be found in a variety of foods especially vegetables (garlic, cabbage, broccoli, leeks, chives, alfalfa sprouts, beets, onion, Brussel sprouts, radishes, watercress, kale, & collard greens, asparagus), whole grains (such as millet), organic soybeans, Brazil nuts, almonds, walnuts, seeds, and fruits such as apples and raspberries (7).

 MSM is known as a calcium phosphate dissolver.
 In this way, it helps break down and prevent the accumulation of the bad calcium in the soft tissue (brain, kidneys, arteries, etc.) preventing calcification regarded as the root of many degenerative diseases (hardening of arteries, kidney stones, calcification of pineal glans, constipation, etc.).
 Other very important nutrients that help prevent calcification are Vitamin K2 (MK-7) and Magnesium.

-MSM helps to reduce the harmful effect of free radicals [>, >] by providing sulfur required for the production of antioxidants including amino acids methionine, cysteine and taurine as well as glutathione, regarded as the strongest antioxidant and most important for maintaining the strong immune system, detoxification, slowing the ageing process, etc. [>, >, >].
+MSM helps to reduce the harmful effect of free radicals (11,12) by providing sulphur required to produce antioxidants including amino acids methionine, cysteine and taurine as well as glutathione, regarded as the strongest antioxidant and most important for maintaining the strong immune system, detoxification, slowing the ageing process, etc. (13,14,15).
 MSM may also support our immune system by reducing levels of inflammatory compounds.
-Some researchers suggest that MSM may impose a beneficial effect on other antioxidants including selenium, vitamins C, vitamin E, or coenzyme Q10 [>].
+Some researchers suggest that MSM may impose a beneficial effect on other antioxidants including selenium, vitamins C, vitamin E, or coenzyme Q10 (16).

 Many MSM users claim it helped them to treat hair loss.
 It is believed that sulphur-rich compounds such as MSM are very beneficial in strengthening the hair.
 For best results, it is recommended to use MSM both internally and externally.
 MSM has been shown to help boost collagen and keratin levels, two nutrients essential to form new hair strands and rebuild strong nails and healthy skin.